 Here’s a quick rundown of similar bird of paradise species.

 Red Bird of Paradise (Caesalpinia pulcherrima) is a very common landscape plant.
 It grows as a very large shrub with showy, multi-colored, yellow to red flowers.
-Once you know the difference, you’ll notice it doesn’t look much like Mexican bird of paradise.
+You’ll notice it doesn’t look much like Mexican bird of paradise.

-Yellow Bird of Paradise (Caesalpinia gilliesii) grows as a shrub and looks similar to the red bird of paradise, except it’s yellow flowers have very prominent red stamens, as you can see in this picture.
+Yellow Bird of Paradise (Erythrostemon gilliesii) grows as a shrub but is sometimes trained to grow as a bushy tree.
+It looks similar to the red bird of paradise, except it has yellow flowers with prominent red stamens.

 And finally, there is the tropical bird of paradise (Strelitzia reginae) which has exotic, orange, blue, and white flowers that look like a bird.
 Before moving to the desert, this was the only bird of paradise I was familiar with.